fbpx

 Description

-The word ethics comes from the Greek word ethos meaning ‘character’ and is used to describe ways of being, thinking and acting based on a person’s values and virtues.
-A code of ethics, distinct from your own personal values, is a set of clearly defined and distinctive values and virtues regarded as important by a profession.
-It usually includes key statements and commitments that guide professionals about how to act in relation to those they work with.
+Coming from the Greek word ethos meaning ‘character’, the word ethics describes ways of being, thinking and acting based on one’s values and virtues.
+A code of ethics, by extension, is a set of clearly defined and distinctive values and virtues collectively regarded as important by members of a profession.
+It includes key statements and commitments that guide professionals on how to act in relation to their work and those they work with.

-This module, presented by Catharine Hydon, extends upon the revised ECA Code of Ethics and examines what it means to be ethical and how early childhood educators can use the Code of Ethics to strengthen relationships with children, families, colleagues, societies and the profession.
-This module also includes interviews with various early childhood educators and shows how they apply the ECA Code of Ethics into everyday situations.
+This course, presented by Catharine Hydon, delves into the ECA Code of Ethics and examines what it means to be ethical.
+It also explores how early childhood educators can use the code to strengthen relationships with children, families, colleagues, communities and the profession.
+This course includes interviews with various early childhood educators, showing how they apply the ECA Code of Ethics in everyday situations.

 Duration: 1 hour